OpenLiberty/ci.gradle/README.md

  ```

 ## Usage
-###1.
-Configuring your dependencies
+### Configuring your dependencies

 ####  Adding the Ant plugin to the build script
-This plugin needs the `wlp-anttasks.jar`file as dependency, this file can be downloaded from the [snapshot repository](https://oss.sonatype.org/content/repositories/snapshots/net/wasdev/wlp/ant/wlp-anttasks/) or the [Maven central repository](http://repo1.maven.org/maven2/net/wasdev/wlp/ant/wlp-anttasks/).
+This plugin needs the `wlp-anttasks.jar`file as a dependency, this file can be downloaded from the [snapshot repository](https://oss.sonatype.org/content/repositories/snapshots/net/wasdev/wlp/ant/wlp-anttasks/) or the [Maven central repository](http://repo1.maven.org/maven2/net/wasdev/wlp/ant/wlp-anttasks/).

-The following code snippet shows an example on how to set up your build script correctly.
+The following code snippet shows an example for how to set up your build script correctly.
 ```groovy
 buildscript {
     dependencies {